Chronic Myeloid Leukemia

 - Cytogenetics and FISH – to look for a Complete Cytogenetic Response (CCyR)

-- Polymerase Chain Reaction (PCR) –This test tells your doctors how much leukemia is in your body.
-PCR tells your doctors how about your remission.
-You can have an Early Molecular Response (EMR).
-A larger Major Molecular Response (MMR).
-An even larger Deep Molecular Remission (DMR).
+- Polymerase Chain Reaction (PCR) –This test tells your doctors how much leukemia is in your body, so how deep your remission is.
+Your doctors look for an Early Molecular Response (EMR) of 1/10th the number you started with.
+A Major Molecular Response (MMR) is a level 1,000 times smaller than you started with.
+An even larger response is called Deep Molecular Remission (DMR).
 After being in DMR for some time, your doctors may offer to take you off of treatment for observation.

 With CML, you may look and feel good with treatment, but you will likely need to manage treatment for the rest of your life.
 Managing any chronic condition takes work, and you may need help.